 The conference featured keynote speaker: Rashida Crutchfield, MSW, EdD.
 Dr. Crutchfield's keynote address, "Leading the charge for social change with research: An exploration of basic needs insecurity in higher education" offered a definitional framework to understand basic need insecurity in higher education and provided an overview of research conducted in the CSU on food and housing insecurity for our students.

-Three presentation formats are available that coincide with the different stages of research.
+Three presentation formats are available to coincide with the different stages of student research.

 - Roundtable discussions are available for students whose research projects are in the Early Stage.

 - 10-minute oral presentations are available for students whose research is in the Advanced Stage.

 - Poster sessions are available for students whose research is in the Advanced Stage.